+Except with respect to the stock dividend that was effective on September 20, 2021 for the purpose of establishing the correct number of shares outstanding based upon our valuation prior to our initial public offering ("IPO"), we have never declared or paid any dividends on our common stock.
 We currently intend to retain all available funds and any future earnings, if any, to fund the development and expansion of our business, and we do not anticipate paying any cash dividends in the foreseeable future.
-Any future determination to pay dividends will be made at the discretion of our board of directors.
-Investors should not purchase our common stock with the expectation of receiving cash dividends.
+Any future determination to pay dividends will be made at the discretion of our Board.